Blog > Category > Posted: 2023-Jul-20, Updated: 2023-Apr-05

 absorbs and re-radiates light and solar energy reducing heat, brightness, and glare in the summer, but tinted glass loses heat in the winter at the same rate as non-tinted windows.

-Window glazing refers to the glass framed within a window (IGU’s - insulated glass units).
+Window glazing refers to the glass-framed within a window (IGU’s - insulated glass units).
 In Canada, double-glazed glass is pretty much the standard, but triple-glazed windows are also available.
 The more layers of glass, the higher the thermal insulation factor, (R-value) which can help you save money on energy costs.

-Need help finding a balance between home comfort and window efficiency, leave the guessing out of it, talk to your local window specialist.
+Need help finding a balance between home comfort and window efficiency, leave the guessing out of it, and talk to your local window specialist.
 They’ll help you find the perfect window, that will maximize your home comfort and minimize your energy costs.